trevorgrabham/webserver/outline.md

 - [ ] Make the timer auto-reset if timer < 1 min

 - [ ] Make the `.tag-summary-tag-title` text expand if on hover if they are hidden

+- [ ] Animate the scrolling, so that when adding a new activity, it slowly scrolls to the top of the `#dashboard-section` and when loading more tags, it slowly scrolls to the bottom of the `#tag-summary-data-container`